jamalsjones/ChatGPT_SAMS/README.md

 ## Features
 - Add tools with name, category, monthly cost, renewal date, and owner
-- Displays everything in a sortable table
+- Displays everything in a table
+- Edit or delete existing entries
 - Stores data in browser (LocalStorage)

 ## How to Use